Ericsson/ecchronos/docs/ECCTOOL.md

 This is based on the (oldest range repair time + interval) - repair time taken for the ranges.
 This is updated each time a repair group is completed.

+`Repair type` - the type of repair the schedule is using, possible values are `VNODE` or `INCREMENTAL`.

 #### Arguments

 | Short-form | Long-form    | Default value           | Description                                                                                                                                                                        |